 By adopting a digital approach, underwriters can respond to changing market conditions and get new lines of business up and running quickly while also assuring stakeholders with a clear auditable history.

-And by speaking the same digital language, we can all make the world a smaller, cheaper, faster place to do business.
+By speaking the same digital language, we can help to make our vast marketplace a cheaper, faster place to do business.

 Pricing, underwriting and distribution, for even the most complex classes of business.

 - 24 April 2023 - Blog Blueprint 2.0 and modernising the London Market ecosystem